 We are a biopharmaceutical company that develops and enables differentiated therapeutics with our leading PEGylation and pulmonary drug development technology platforms.
 Our mission is to create differentiated, innovative products by applying our platform technologies to established or novel medicines.
 By doing so, we aim to raise the standards of current patient care by improving one or more performance parameters, including efficacy, safety or ease of use.
-Not including Exubera, ten products using these technology platforms have received regulatory approval in the U.S. or Europe.
+Ten products using these technology platforms have received regulatory approval in the U.S. or Europe.
 Our two technology platforms are the basis of nearly all of our partnered and proprietary products and product candidates.

 We create or enable potential breakthrough products in two ways.
-First, we develop products in collaboration with pharmaceutical and biotechnology companies that seek to improve and differentiate their products.
+First, we develop products in collaboration with pharmaceutical and biotechnology companies that seek to improve both already approved drugs and, in certain cases, novel drug candidates in various stages of development.
 All of the approved products today that use our technology platforms are a result of collaborations with partners.
-Second, we develop our own product candidates by applying our technologies to already approved drugs to create and develop our own differentiated, proprietary product candidates that are designed to target serious diseases in novel ways.
+Second, we develop our own product candidates by applying our technologies to already approved drugs and, in some cases, novel drug candidates in various stages of development, to create and develop our own differentiated, proprietary product candidates that are designed to target serious diseases in novel ways.
 We currently have two proprietary product candidates in mid-stage clinical development and a number of other candidates in preclinical development.

-Our two leading technology platforms enable improved performance of a variety of new and existing molecules.
-Our PEGylation technology is a chemical process designed to enhance the performance of most drug classes with the potential to improve solubility and stability, increase drug half-life, reduce immune responses to an active drug and improve the efficacy or safety of a molecule in certain instances.
+Our two leading technology platforms enable improved performance of a variety of existing and new molecules.
+Our PEGylation technology is a chemical process designed to enhance the performance of most drug classes with the potential to improve solubility and stability, increase drug half-life, reduce membrane transfer, reduce immune responses to an active drug and improve the efficacy or safety of a molecule in certain instances.
 Our pulmonary technology makes drugs inhaleable to deliver them to and through the lungs for local lung applications.

 There are two key elements to our business strategy.
-First, we are developing a portfolio of proprietary product candidates by applying our PEGylation and pulmonary technology platforms and know-how to improving already approved drugs.
+First, we are developing a portfolio of proprietary product candidates by applying our PEGylation and pulmonary technology platforms and know-how to improving already approved drugs and, in some cases, novel drug candidates in various stages of development.
 Our strategy is to identify molecules that would benefit from the application of our technologies and potentially improve one or more performance parameters, including efficacy, safety and ease of use.
 Our objective is to create value by advancing these product candidates into clinical development and then deciding on a product-by-product basis whether we wish to continue development and commercialize on our own or seek a partner, or pursue a combination of these approaches.
-Our most advanced proprietary product candidates are NKTR-102 (PEG-irinotecan) for the treatment of solid tumors, including colorectal cancer, and NKTR-118 (oral PEG-naloxol) for the treatment of opioid-induced bowel dysfunction, both of which entered Phase 2 clinical development in late 2007.
+Our most advanced proprietary product candidates are NKTR-102 (PEG-irinotecan) for the treatment of solid tumors, including colorectal cancer, and NKTR-118 (oral PEG-naloxol) for the treatment of opioid-induced bowel dysfunction, both of which are currently in Phase 2 clinical development.